SamoZ256/anari_metal/README.md

 3. Only directional light is supported
 4. Volumes aren't rendered
 5. Command buffers and encoders are created separatelly for every blit command, which is very inefficient
+6. Loading models using anariViewer doesn't work, since anari_metal expects all images to be in the format RGBA8Unorm
+7. anariViewer renders only the upper right quarter of the example, most likely because of Retina screens
+8. All the images are rendered upside down, will be fixed soon

 ## Getting Started